reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 Here we are creating the route by defining the Java DSL in a class `FetchProductsRoute` by extending `RouteBuilder` class.
 We defined the endpoint as `direct:fetchProducts` and provided a route identifier `direct-fetchProducts`.
 The prefix `direct:` in the name of the endpoint makes it possible to call the route from another camel route.

 ### Triggering a Route with Templates
 We can invoke the routes with `ProducerTemplate` and `ConsumerTemplate`.
-The ProducerTemplate used as an easy way of sending messages to a Camel endpoint.
+The ProducerTemplate is used as an easy way of sending messages to a Camel endpoint.
 Both of these templates are similar to the template utility classes in the Spring Framework like JmsTemplate or JdbcTemplate that simplify access to the JMS and JDBC APIs.

 Let us invoke the route we created earlier from a resource class in our application :